Improving football governance through fan involvement

 The paper is aimed at football governing bodies and public authorities and offers a set of recommendations covering six different aspects of European football:

-- transfer operations should be more transparent, possibly through legislation
+- Improving transfer operations- transfer operations should be more transparent, possibly through legislation

-- the paper recommends agencies to cooperate with fans and support organisations such as Fare network and Centre for Access to Football in Europe (CAFÉ)
+- Reducing discrimination and violence- the paper recommends agencies to cooperate with fans and support organisations such as Fare network and Centre for Access to Football in Europe (CAFÉ)

 In addition to the above recommendations, SD Europe’s paper also looks into how supporter ownership and involvement can be nourished and how the EU can help to achieve a stronger fan participation in the governance of football clubs.